openbmc/phosphor-ipmi-flash/README.md

 parameters: `address` and `length`.
 These values indicate where on the host you've reserved memory to be used for the transfer window.

+If you're using a net data transfer mechanism, you'll also need two additional
+parameters: `hostname` and `port`.
+These specify which address and port the tool should attempt to connect to the BMC using.

 ## Introduction

-This supports two methods of providing the image to stage.
+This supports three methods of providing the image to stage.
 You can send the file over IPMI packets, which is a very slow process.
 A 32-MiB image can take ~3 hours to send via this method.
-This can be done in <1 minutes via the PCI bridge, or just a few minutes via LPC depending on the size of the mapped area.
+This can be done in <1 minutes via the PCI or net bridge, or just a few minutes via LPC depending on the size of the mapped area.

 This is implemented as a phosphor blob handler.